OyeSquared/CIS2348/README.md

-# Homework-
+# CIS2348
-Repository for all HW#1
+Repository for all assignments for CIS2348